 If you are a Class Member, you can object to the Settlement.
 You can give reasons why you think the Court should not approve it.
 The Court will consider your views before making a decision.
 Objections must be submitted in writing, must be signed and include:

-Your formal objection letter must be mailed to all of the locations listed below, received no later than March 1, 2021:
+Your formal objection letter must have been mailed to all of the locations listed below, received no later than March 1, 2021:

 Smith v.
 Costa Del Mar, Inc. Settlement